Why You Should Work on Your Core (Even If You Don’t Want a Six Pack)

 - external obliques

-Perkins notes that the muscles of your back are also part of the core; as are hip muscles (glutes, hip flexors, inner thighs, and outer hip muscles), points out Olson.
+Perkins notes that the muscles of your back are also part of the core; as are hip muscles (glutes, hip flexors, inner thighs, and outer hip muscles).

 Because the rhomboids (the two muscles on your back-shoulder area) stabilize your shoulder blades, some fitness professionals group them in when talking about the core, too, she notes.